UPchieve/subway/README.md

 Once you have the dependencies running and installed, you can run the following

 ```
-$ npm run dev:backend
+$ pnpm run dev:backend
 ```

 to start the dev server and a watch for changes to the server code.
 Once you also have the frontend running you can visit http://localhost:8080 and you're good to go!

 ### Database updates

-If you change anything in the `.sql` files in `server/models`, run [`npm run pgtyped`](https://pgtyped.vercel.app/) to pick up the changes and regenerate the associated `.ts` files.
+If you change anything in the `.sql` files in `server/models`, run [`pnpm run pgtyped`](https://pgtyped.vercel.app/) to pick up the changes and regenerate the associated `.ts` files.
 This generates typescript versions of the queries that can be referenced in code, as well as entity types.

 #### Important files